 Dedicated CPU core for workload support in OpenNESS

-Multi-core COTS platforms are typical in any cloud or Cloudnative deployment.
-Parallel processing on multiple cores helps achieve better density.
-On a Multi-core platform, one challenge for applications and network functions that are latency and throughput density is deterministic compute.
-To achieve deterministic compute allocating dedicated resources is important.
-Dedicated resource allocation avoids interference with other applications (Noisy Neighbor).
-When deploying on a cloud native platform, applications are deployed as PODs, therefore, providing required information to the container orchestrator on dedicated CPU cores is key.
+Multi-core, commercial, off-the-shelf platforms are typical in any cloud or cloud-native deployment.
+Running processes in parallel on multiple cores helps achieve a better density of processes per platform.
+On a multi-core platform, one challenge for applications and network functions that are latency and throughput dependent is deterministic compute.
+It is important to achieve deterministic compute that can allocate dedicated resources.
+Dedicated resource allocation avoids interference with other applications (noisy neighbor).
+When deploying on a cloud-native platform, applications are deployed as PODs.
+And providing required information to the container orchestrator on dedicated CPU cores is key.
 CPU manager allows provisioning of a POD to dedicated cores.

 Figure - CPU Manager - CMK

-Below are the typical usage of this feature.
+The following are typical usages of this feature.

-- Let’s consider an edge application that is using an AI library like OpenVINO for inference.
-This library will use a special instruction set on the CPU to get higher performance of the AI algorithm.
-To achieve a deterministic inference rate, the application thread executing the algorithm needs a dedicated CPU core so that there is no interference from other threads or other application pods (Noisy Neighbor).
+- Consider an edge application that uses an AI library such as OpenVINO™ for inference.
+This library uses a special instruction set on the CPU to get a higher performance for the AI algorithm.
+To achieve a deterministic inference rate, the application thread executing the algorithm needs a dedicated CPU core so that there is no interference from other threads or other application pods (noisy neighbor).

 Figure - CPU Manager support on OpenNESS

-Note with Linux CPU isolation and CMK, a certain amount of isolation can be achieved but not all the kernel threads can be moved away.
+NOTE: With Linux CPU isolation and CPU Manager for Kubernetes* (CMK), a certain amount of isolation can be achieved but not all the kernel threads can be moved away.

-The following section outlines some considerations for using CPU Manager(CMK):
+What is CMK?
+The following section outlines some considerations for using CMK:

-- If the workload already uses a threading library (e.g. pthread) and uses set affinity like APIs then CMK might not be needed.
-For such workloads, in order to provide cores to use for deployment, Kubernetes ConfigMaps is the recommended methodology.
-ConfigMaps can be used to pass the CPU core mask to the application to use.
+- If the workload already uses a threading library (e.g., pthread) and uses set affinity like APIs, CMK may not be needed.
+For such workloads, to provide cores to use for deployment, Kubernetes ConfigMaps are the recommended methodology.
+ConfigMaps can be used to pass the CPU core mask to the application for use.

-- The workload is a medium to long-lived process with inter-arrival times of the order of ones to tens of seconds or greater.
+- The workload is a medium to long-lived process with interarrival times on the order of ones to tens of seconds or greater.

 - After a workload has started executing, there is no need to dynamically update its CPU assignments.

-- CMK does not need to perform additional tuning with respect to IRQ affinity, CFS settings or process scheduling classes.
+- CMK does not need to perform additional tuning to IRQ affinity, CFS settings, or process scheduling classes.

 - The preferred mode of deploying additional infrastructure components is to run them in containers on top of Kubernetes.